The Eddington Ratio Distribution of Narrow Line Active Galactic Nuclei: Eddington Ratio Distributions

 \subsection{Methodology}

 In this section we estimate the narrow-line Eddington ratio distributions.
-In this section, we estimate Eddington ratio estimates based on the bolometric luminosity estimated from the dust-corrected \hb\ luminosity with \citet{netzer19a} and the black hole mass estimated from the velocity dispersion within $1R_e$ and the $M_{\rm BH}$--$\sigma$ relation of \citet{kormendy13a} (see Section \ref{sec:eddington_ratio}).
+For the results shown here, we estimate Eddington ratio estimates based on the bolometric luminosity estimated from the dust-corrected \hb\ luminosity with \citet{netzer19a} and the black hole mass estimated from the velocity dispersion within $1R_e$ and the $M_{\rm BH}$--$\sigma$ relation of \citet{kormendy13a} (see Section \ref{sec:eddington_ratio}).

 We use the same Schechter function form and analysis techniques that we used for the luminosity distribution in Section \ref{sec:methodology_lum}.